Tennessee Board of Chiropractic Examiners

 TCA Member Discounts on Chiropractic Coding Resources

-Tennessee Code Annotated, Section 67-4-1701, imposes an annual privilege tax on persons holding, on the due date of June 1, an active Tennessee license or registration to practice certain professions.
-The tax is imposed on the privilege of holding an active license or registration, without regard to whether the profession is actually practiced in the State of Tennessee.
+Prior to this legislative victory, chiropractic physicians were among the professions required under Tennessee Code Annotated, Section 67-4-1701, to pay an annual privilege tax for the privilege of holding an active Tennessee license or registration to practice certain professions.
+The tax was imposed on the privilege of holding an active license or registration, without regard to whether the profession is actually practiced in the State of Tennessee.

 Tennessee General Assembly